-- Make the layer that you want to select objects from Selectable (click Layer Control). - 2.
+- 1. Make the layer that you want to select objects from selectable.
+On the Map menu, click Layer - Control and click the Selectable icon for the layer. - 2.
 Choose the Boundary Select tool from the Main toolbar.
 The cursor becomes a cross hair when moved over the Map window. - 3.
 Click within a boundary object.
 MapInfo Professional selects all objects that fall within that boundary. - 4.
 To see a list of all the records that fall within that boundary, on the Window menu, click New Browser Window.
 Choose Selection from the list of tables.
 MapInfo Professional creates a Browser of the new selection table.